Feeling Optimistic? Ambiguity Attitudes for Online Decision Making: Methods

 \subsection{Ambiguity Attitude Graph Search}

-Our algorithm ambiguity attitude graph search (Alg. \ref{alg:AAGS}), generalizes robust planners to permit ambiguity attitudes.
+The algorithm ambiguity attitude graph search (Alg. \ref{alg:AAGS}), generalizes robust planners to permit ambiguity attitudes.
 These attitudes are specified by $\alpha \in [0,1]$, where $\alpha=0$ is a conservative or a robust policy.
 Conversely, $\alpha = 1$ is an optimistic or ambiguity seeking policy.
 We assume the user knows the reward bounds $R_{min}$, $R_{max}$.
 For an infinite horizon MDP, the bounds on the value follow as $R_{max}/(1-\gamma)$ and $R_{min}/(1-\gamma)$ \cite{leurent2020monte}.
 Users also specify accuracy and confidence requirements $\epsilon$, $\delta$.

-AAGS is a graph based planner, thus using samples more efficiently than tree methods.
+The AAGS algorithm is a graph based planner; when a state is reached multiple times, rather than creating a new node, the existing node is added as a child of the current node.
+In doing so, the graph using samples more efficiently than tree methods\textemdash as the decision maker can leverage more prior knowledge \cite{leurent2020monte}.
 Assuming the simulator is much more expensive than the algorithm itself, the cost of any added computation are far outweighed by the reduced sample complexity.
-We allow for cyclic graphs with no constraints on connectivity.
-In discrete static environments, users may wish to reuse the graph, as nodes are more likely to connect to existing neighbors.
-Multiple independent subgraphs may occur in dynamic environments, making it preferable to throw out the graph after each iteration if reconnection is unlikely.
+Cyclic graphs can occur during search and there are no constraints on connectivity.